Skip to Content

 Ingredients

 Although you can put as much as you want into this dish, I limited it this time.
 I had 2 leftover sausages from something we had last week.
-So I cut those up and threw them into the pot.
+Here are the ingredients I used:

 I didn’t use any salt or pepper because the sausages are so spicy.
 Plus the broth and beans have salt.